ARTICLE I – NAME

 ARTICLE III – MEMBERSHIP

 Individual membership shall consist of individuals whose primary responsibilities are to administer, coordinate or carry out the provisions of human resource management for any governmental entity or non-profit agency in the State of Kentucky.
-In addition, any person having a professional involvement in the personnel function may also be a member.
+In addition, any person having a professional involvement in the personnel function of a governmental entity or non-profit agency in the State of Kentucky may also be a member.
 Membership shall also be extended to governmental jurisdictions and shall cover all persons who are responsible for administering, coordinating or carrying out the personnel functions in said jurisdictions, including elected officials.

-The Kentucky Public Human Resources Association shall have three (2) membership classifications: 1) Active Membership and 2) Honorary Membership.
+The Kentucky Public Human Resources Association shall have two (2) membership classifications: 1) Active Membership and 2) Honorary Membership.

 Active Membership: Membership in this classification shall include individuals and agencies in public human resource management, or those having significant professional involvement therein.
 An agency membership shall consist of up to three (3) individuals.
 A person may be admitted to active membership upon payment of required dues.
 Only active members may serve on the Board of Directors and participate in the certification program.